google-research/skai/src/eagle_eye/README.md

   - Click "Cloud Firestore".
 "Firestore Database" should now appear under the "Project shortcuts" heading in the left sidebar.
   - Click "Create database".
-  - Leave Database ID as "(default)".
+  - If you don't already have a default database, leave Database ID as "(default)".
+Otherwise, enter a Database ID.
 Select a location that is colocated with your SKAI data bucket.
 Click "Next".
   - Select "Start in production mode".
 Click "Create".
 - Register Web App
   - Visit https://console.firebase.google.com/project/\[project-name\]/overview